Overview

 The client may take in a default token, which can be overridden by a stronger/weaker token when spawning a new Db or AstraAdmin instance.

-It also takes in a set of default options (see DataAPIClientOptions) that may also generally be overridden as necessary.
+It also takes in a set of default options (see DataAPIClientOptions) that may also generally be overridden in lower classes.

 Example